r-basu/futbol-favoritas-client/README.md

 Frontend setup:

 1. Run `npm run dev` to setup localhost.
-2. Adjust deployment links to `https://localhost:3000` if running server locally too.
+2. Adjust deployment links to `https://localhost:3000` if running server locally, or to server link if running own hosted server.
 3. For deployment, can use Netlify to simply host and run the frontend client.